rrios119/Y-Maze-Spontaneous-Alternation/README.md

-# Y-Maze Spontaneous Alternations
+# AnyMaze Spontaneous Alternations

-Extracts CSV file data that contains the mouse's X and Y coordinates and position value (1 or 0) with its timestamp.
+Utilizes CSV file from AnyMaze software that tracks the mouse's movements; which contains the mouse's X and Y coordinates and position value (1 or 0) with its timestamp.
 This streamlines the process of finding the total amount of Spontaneous Alternations and extracts the outputs into a text file.

 ## Table of Contents